fraleone99/ing-sw-2021-Iovine-Landini-Leone/README.md

 The recommended setting for the GUI on Windows are :
 * Resolution 1920x1080
-* scale and layout: 125%
+* Scale and layout: 125%

 ## Authors
 * [Lorenzo Iovine](https://github.com/lorenzoiovine99)